 When Do Unregistered NDIS Providers Have to Register?
 SIL Registration Deadline Explained

+Platform providers must also commence the transition to mandatory registration from 1 July 2026.
 This deadline is part of the broader NDIS reforms following the 2023 NDIS Review, which introduces a new graduated risk-proportionate registration model with four tiers.
-SIL providers fall under Tier 1 (Advanced Registration), meaning they face the most comprehensive audit and certification requirements.
+SIL is expected to fall within Tier 1 (Advanced Registration) under the proposed model.

 More information and guidance on transition arrangements will be provided by the NDIS Commission in early 2026.
-There will be a considered transition period to:Β
+There will be a considered transition period to:

 - prepare for mandatory registration